MichaelFBA/luna/README.md

 # Client
 Simple html app that sets up a websocket connection.
+Its just using es modules with no build system or concern about older browsers.

 # Docker
 To build the image `docker build . -t deno/luna`